sepalani/MHTrIDA/server/README.md

 By the way, **each version** of the game uses the **same certificate**.
 The **DER format** is used with **x509v3 extensions**.
 Patching the game allows a given certificate to be trusted.
 Useless if you use Dolphin for the moment, may be useful for Wii users.

+**OpenSSL** can be used to generate a valid certificate.
+An automated tool is planned for the custom certificate generation and game patching according to the game region.

 Capcom Servers